apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ### The `API.swift` file

 Open the `API.swift` file.
 It defines a root class, `LaunchListQuery`, with many nested structs below it.
-If you compare the structs to the JSON data returned in GraphiQL, you see that the structure matches.
+If you compare the structs to the JSON data returned in Explorer Sandbox, you see that the structure matches.
 These structs include properties only for the fields that your query requests.

-Try commenting out the `id` property in `LaunchList.graphql`, saving, then building again.
+Try commenting out the `id` property in `LaunchList.graphql` using a `#`, saving, then building again.
 When the build completes, the innermost `Launch` now only includes the built-in `__typename` and the requested `site` property.

-Uncomment `id` and rebuild to restore the property.
+Uncomment `id` in `LaunchList.graphql` and rebuild to restore the property.

 Now that you've generated code and had a chance to see what's in there, it's time to get everything working end to end!